LitzN/hennastyles/README.md

 - __Add post page__: The page is only avaliable to logged in users, anonymous users are redirected to login.
     - __Post Form__:
         - __Functionality__:
-            - I tried to add a post with a requried field with no input, a popup appeared by the input telling me to fill it in.
+            - I tried to add a post with a requried field left blank, a popup appeared by the input telling me to fill it in.
             - I tried to add a post with no image (not required), and was redirected to the community page with a success toast telling me the post has been added.
 I checked the posts and it was displayed.
             - I added a post with an image, and was redirected to the community page with a success toast saying the post was added.